 All-Rounder and Governors’ Presentation Awards and Art, Music and Sport Awards operate exactly as outlined above, save that in Music awards are sub-divided into Choral, Instrumental and Organ Scholarships.
 Drama Awards are also offered at 16+.

-Further details and application forms are available from the Registrar or can be downloaded here and must be returned to the Registrar by Friday 4th November 2016 for Sport and by Friday 13th January 2017 for Music, Art and Drama.
+Further details and application forms are available from the Registrar or can be downloaded here and must be returned to the Registrar by Monday 6th November 2017 for Art, Drama and Sport and by Friday 12th January 2018 for Music.